 Roasted Salmon with Parsnips and Ginger

-This flavorful recipe calls for tamari, a sauce made from soybeans that's darker and thicker than conventional soy sauce.
+Ginger gives a zing to roasted salmon's delicate flavor.
 Serve this dish with a wedge of orange for squeezing over the fish along with a fresh green, such as watercress, for its bite.

 - Total Time:

 Source: Body+Soul, September 2009

 - 1 pound parsnips (about 5), peeled and cut into 3/4-inch slices

 - 2 tablespoons tamari

 - 1/4 cup plus 2 tablespoons fresh orange juice (1 1/2 oranges)

 - Four 6-ounce fillets wild salmon, skin off

 Preheat oven to 425 degrees.
 Place parsnips on a rimmed baking sheet and toss with 2 tablespoons safflower oil.
 Spread in a single layer on the pan and roast until beginning to brown around the edges, about 15 minutes.
 Meanwhile, combine ginger, rosemary, tamari, orange juice, and remaining safflower oil in a small bowl.